yptheangel/openvino-starter-pack/README.md

 Detects people
 </br> `demo3.bat`

+### Debug
+1. If you are using python 2, just change the syntax print(hello) to print "hello"
+2. If you are using an older version of Microsoft Visual Studio, you just need to modify the make.bat, change the -G flag to your current version

+### Extras
+My setup and environment:
+1. Microsoft Windows 10 Enterprise 64-bit
+2. OpenVINO Toolkit R4
+3. Microsoft Visual Studio 14 2015
+4. CMake 3.10.0
+5. Python 3
+6. Git Bash
+7. Laptop webcam

 Let me know if you encounter problems on your side, do share with me what is the performance(FPS,frames per second) of the applications on your PC :).